carpentries-incubator/data-harvesting-for-agriculture/_episodes/02-Geospatial-Lesson.md

 ## POLYGON ((-81.97767 41.74658, -81.97765 41.7460...
 ```

-####Check the coordinate reference system
+####What is a projection?

 Geospatial data has a coordinate reference system (CRS) that projects the map in
 a specific location.
-**Explain projection more in layman's terms here**

-**Start of layman's terms section - Dena:**
-####What is a projection?

 A projection is a way of making the earth's curved surface fit into something you
 can represent on a flat computer screen.
 To understand why that matters, take a look
 at the difference between [the Mercator projection](https://en.wikipedia.org/wiki/Mercator_projection#/media/File:Mercator_projection_Square.JPG) of the world and the
 [Boggs eumorphic projection](https://en.wikipedia.org/wiki/Boggs_eumorphic_projection#/media/File:Boggs_eumorphic_projection_SW.JPG)